 Business Office/Outside Scholarship

 Please request that outside scholarship checks be made payable to Avila University

 Be sure to give your donor your student identification number and ask them to include it with your award.
-It’s helpful if the donor includes a letter explaining the award terms when they send the award check to campus.
+It’s helpful if the donor includes a letter explaining the award terms when they send the award check to the campus.

 Every year students and their families lose money to scam artists posing as true scholarship funding agencies.
 To avoid being defrauded, be cautious about suspicious offers.